DaleDunlop/Cyber-Security-Penetration-Testing/Buffer Overflow OSCP Prep/Brainstorm/Brainstorm_Guide.md

 Final Buffer (Exploit)
 ============

 With the correct prefix, offset, return address, padding, and payload set, you can now exploit the buffer overflow to get a reverse shell.
-Start a netcat listener on your Kali box using the LPORT you specified in the msfvenom command (4444 if you didn’t change it).
+Start a netcat listener on your Kali box using the LPORT you specified in the msfvenom command

     nc - lvnp 4444
     listening on [any] 4444 ...